 DO:

-2. Use a customer service support tool that comes with a built-in knowledge base.
-This way, your customer support team can quickly find answers to common questions and problems without having to start from scratch every time.
+- Use a customer service support tool that comes with a built-in knowledge base.
+This way, your customer support team can quickly find answers to common questions and issues without starting from scratch each time.

-3. Use a customer service support tool that offers a free plan or free trial.
+- Use a customer service support tool that offers a free plan or free trial.
 Free trials are a great way to test a tool to see if it’s a good fit for your business.
-This will help you save on costs while still providing excellent customer service.
+This will help you reduce costs while maintaining excellent customer service.

 DON’T: